Genocs/genocs-library-docs/content/en/templates/tutorials/azuredevops-project/index.md

 #    runtimeStack: 'DOTNETCORE|9.0'
 ```

-Deploy pipeline yaml file for DemoApi.
+### Docker Build Pipeline

+The Pipeline requires a Service Connections to deploy Images to Azure Container Registry.
+1. `Service Connections`: AcrDevelopmentConnection

-Add file `pipelines\app-container-ci.yml` to the root of the project
+Add file `azure-pipelines\app-container-ci.yml` to the root of the project

 ```yaml
 # ASP.NET Core (.NET Framework)